mcgnly/DeveloperDocumentation/Android/GettingStarted.md

 you will be asked to give your new class a Name.

-Now, you want your Application to be a type of *android.app.Application*.
-Otherwise Android won't be able to recognize it.
+Now, you want your Application to be a type of *android.app.Application*, otherwise Android won't be able to recognize it.
-To achieve you will need to **extend** the android Application class.
-Extending means including everything which is in the Android Application class, and whatever you add to the class.
+To achieve this you will need to **extend** the android Application class.
+Extending means including everything which is in the Android Application class, and whatever you add to it.

 	public class MyApplication extends Application [...]

-Start Typing 'extends' after the class name, Android Studio will suggest 'autcompleting' this for you, which makes it fatser.
+Start Typing 'extends' after the class name, Android Studio will suggest 'autcompleting' this for you, which makes it faster.
 Start typing 'Application' and again it will suggest app.android.Application.
-Android also adds an **import** statement at the top, which indicated to 'java' which 'Application' you mean.
+Android also adds an **import** statement at the top, which indicates to 'java' which 'Application' you mean.

 ----------